vmware-nsx/eval-docs-ids-ips/README.md

 * Security Operations Center Analyst
 * Enterprise Applicatoin Owner

+## Resources commitment and suggsted timeline
-The expected time commitment to complete the PoC process is a total of 6 hours.
-This included the time it takes for the automated deployment of the nested lab environment.
+The expected time commitment to complete the PoC process is about 6 hours.
+This includes the time it takes for the automated deployment of the nested lab environment.
 We suggest to split up this time across 2 week.
-Participtants
+The below table provides an estimate of the time it takes to complete each task:

 ## Support during the PoC Process